Cast Away

-Cast Away is a 2000 American survival drama film directed and produced by Robert Zemeckis and starring Tom Hanks, Helen Hunt, and Nick Searcy.
-Hanks plays a FedEx troubleshooter stranded on an uninhabited island after his plane crashes in the South Pacific, and the plot focuses on his desperate attempts to survive and return home.
-Initial filming took place from January to March 1999 before resuming in April 2000 and concluding that May.
+Cast Away is a 2000 American survival drama film directed and produced by Robert Zemeckis, written by William Broyles Jr. and starring Tom Hanks, Helen Hunt, and Nick Searcy.
+Hanks plays a FedEx troubleshooter who is stranded on a deserted island after his plane crashes in the South Pacific, and the plot focuses on his desperate attempts to survive and return home.
+Filming took place from January to March 1999, and April to May 2000.

-Cast Away was released on December 22, 2000, by 20th Century Fox in North America and DreamWorks Pictures in its international markets.
-It grossed $429 million worldwide, making it the third-highest-grossing film of 2000.
-The film received generally positive reviews from critics, who praised its screenplay and Hanks's performance, for which he won Best Actor – Motion Picture Drama at the 58th Golden Globe Awards and was nominated for Best Actor in a Leading Role at the 73rd Academy Awards.
+Cast Away was released on December 22, 2000, by 20th Century Fox in the United States and Canada and by DreamWorks Pictures in other territories.
+It grossed $429.6 million worldwide, making it the third-highest-grossing film of 2000.
+The film received generally positive reviews from critics, who praised the screenplay and Hanks's performance.
+Hanks won Best Actor – Motion Picture Drama at the 58th Golden Globe Awards and was nominated for Best Actor in a Leading Role at the 73rd Academy Awards for Cast Away.

 Plot

-In 1995, systems analyst Chuck Noland is a FedEx executive who travels the world resolving productivity problems at the company's depots.
-He lives with his girlfriend, Kelly Frears, in Memphis, Tennessee.
-The couple wants to get married, but Chuck's busy schedule prevents it.
-During a family Christmas dinner, Chuck is summoned to resolve a work problem in Malaysia.
-However, the FedEx cargo plane he is on gets caught in a violent storm and crashes into the Pacific Ocean.
-Chuck is the only survivor of the crash and escapes with an inflatable life raft, losing the emergency locator transmitter in the process.
-The next day, he washes up on an uninhabited island.
+In December 1995, Chuck Noland is a FedEx systems analyst who travels the world resolving productivity problems.
+He lives with his girlfriend, Kelly Frears in Memphis, Tennessee.
+The two talk of getting married but keep experiencing setbacks because Chuck is constantly called away to work, which starts to put a strain on their relationship.
+During a Christmas dinner, Chuck experiences pain due to an infected tooth, just before he is summoned to resolve a FedEx problem in Malaysia.
+Before leaving, Kelly gives Chuck her grandfather's pocket watch with a photo of her in it.
+He gives her a small box, saying she can wait to open it on New Year's Eve when he returns, implying it is an engagement ring.

-Over the next few days, several Federal Express packages wash ashore, as well as the corpse of Albert R. Miller, one of the FedEx pilots, whom Chuck buries.
-Chuck tries to signal a passing ship and escape in the damaged life raft, but the incoming surf tosses him onto a coral reef, injuring his leg.
-He finds sufficient food, water, and shelter.
-Chuck opens most of the packages, finding several useful items, but does not open a package with a pair of golden angel wings printed on it.
-While attempting to start a fire, Chuck cuts his hand.
-He furiously throws several objects from the packages, including a Wilson Sporting Goods volleyball, leaving a bloodstained handprint.
-After calming down, Chuck draws a face into the smeared blood, names the ball "Wilson", and begins talking to it.
-He continues to talk to it regularly during the rest of his time on the island.